Stencils – A Comprehensive Guide!

 Theorem or Bridgeless

-Theorem or multi-overlay stencils were developed in the early 20th Century and produce beautifully innovative designs.
+Theorem or multi-overlay forms were developed in the early 20th Century and produce beautifully innovative designs.
 These mimicked the look of hand-painting, and were actually mastered in the 1990s.
 Here is a piece done with a bridgeless stencils.

 Metal

 There are also metal stencils that were introduced for the scrapbooking and card making artisans to emboss yardstick and paper.
 They were made for embossing but work well for painting also.
-Below are some Vintage Metal Stencils from my collection:
+Below are some Vintage Metal versions from my collection:

 Architect Stencils

-Don’t forget about the old architect and office use stencils.
+Don’t forget about the old architect and office use pre-made stencils.
 I buy them whenever I see them in thrift stores.
 There are some great shapes and sizes for every need.

 DIY Stencils

-Lettering and Phrase Stencils
+Lettering and Phrases

 Stencil Companies